-Grabbing A Pretty Phuket Diving Souvenir Could Land You In Jail Or Dead…
+Grabbing A Pretty Sea Shells in Phuket Could Land You In Jail Or Dead…

-If you want a souvenir from your scuba diving experience in Phuket then just taking photos is the only option you should be thinking about, picking up a seashell could land you in jail and if that shell is a cone shell then you could end up in more trouble – lots more trouble
+If you want a souvenir from your scuba diving experience in Phuket then just taking photos is the only option you should be thinking about, picking up sea shells could land you in jail and if that shell is a cone shell then you could end up in more trouble – lots more trouble….

 Cone Shells Are Sneaky